-Regardless of how the additional income is reported, small employers & congregations will see an increase in the amounts they pay for the Minister's pension contributions & non-Ministers employee payroll taxes.
+Regardless of how the additional income is reported, small employers & congregations will see an increase in the amounts they pay for the Minister's pension contributions & non-Minister employees payroll taxes, because of this additional income.

 - In December 2016, the 21st Century Cures Act became law, and created two exceptions to the prohibition against Medical Insurance Premium Reimbursement under the ACA (after June 30, 2015, & without the excise tax penalty of \$100 per day per employee): - if the congregation has only one employee ("fewer than two employees") in the plan, or - if the congregation has only retirees in the plan.